mklabs/jsvim/readme.md

 commands are EventEmitters.

 Basically, every part of the API is building a model that is converted back to JSON that conforms to the appropriate interface.
-Can can be sync or async.
+Can be sync or async.

-Every scripts must call the `.end()` method or trigger the `end` event once their ready to stream back the resulting JSON when they're ready.
+Every scripts must call the `.end()` method or trigger the `end` event once they're ready to stream back the resulting JSON.

 **Example**